Home

 Share to FacebookShare to TwitterEmail this text

 Larry Edward Foxworth allegedly fired a gun repeatedly into two convenience shops at 2:30 a.m. on July 30, 2021.
-Each stores were open for business.
+Each stores had been open for business.

 Foxworth was charged with two counts of committing a federal hate crime and discharging a firearm to commit a violent crime.
 He has not yet entered a plea.

-Clayton County is a predominantly Black group, making up 72.8% of the population, in line with the U.S. Census Bureau.
+Clayton County is a predominantly Black neighborhood, making up 72.8% of the inhabitants, in keeping with the U.S. Census Bureau.

 The 18-year-old suspect in Buffalo shot and killed 10 individuals, injuring three others, in what authorities have described as a racially motivated rampage.